Sierra Madre de Chiapas

 The Sierra Madre is a major mountain range in Central America.
 It is known as the Sierra Madre de Chiapas in Mexico.
-It crosses El Salvador, Guatemala, Mexico and Honduras.
+It crosses Mexico, Guatemala, El Salvador and Honduras.
 The Sierra Madre is part of the American Cordillera, a chain of mountain ranges that consists of an almost continuous sequence of mountain ranges that form the western "backbone" of North America, Central America, and South America.

 Geography

 The range runs northwest–southeast from the state of Chiapas in Mexico, across western Guatemala, into El Salvador and Honduras.
 Most of the volcanoes of Guatemala, part of the Central America Volcanic Arc, are within the range.

 A narrow coastal plain lies south of the range, between the Sierra Madre and the Pacific Ocean.
 To the north lie a series of highlands and depressions, including the Chiapas Depression, which separates the Sierra Madre from the Chiapas Plateau, the Guatemalan Highlands, and Honduras' interior highlands.

 The range forms the main drainage divide between the Pacific and Atlantic river systems.
 On the Pacific side the distance to the sea is short, and the streams, while very numerous, are consequently small and rapid.
 A few of the streams of the Pacific slopes rise in the Guatemalan Highlands, and force a way through the Sierra Madre at the bottom of deep ravines.
 On the eastern side a number of the rivers of the Atlantic slopes attain a considerable volume and size.

 The Sierra Madre moist forests ecoregion covers the southern slopes of the mountains.
 The mountains intercept winds from the Pacific, creating fog, clouds, and orographic precipitation that sustain the ecoregion's cloud forests.
 The Central American pine–oak forests ecoregion covers the Sierra's high peaks and northern slopes.